 - In the 38.5 mph SINCAP side test, the RL earned Five Stars, the highest rating for both front and rear outboard passenger

-- In the IIHS 40 mph frontal offset test, the RL is projected to return a GOOD rating
+- In the IIHS 40 mph frontal offset test, the RL earned a GOOD rating

-- In the IIHS 50km/h (31 mph) Side Impact Collision Evaluation (SICE) test, RL is projected to return a GOOD rating
+- In the IIHS 31 mph (50 km/h) Side Impact Collision Evaluation (SICE) test, the RL earned a GOOD rating

-DRIVER'S AND FRONT PASSENGER'S DUAL-STAGE, DUAL-THRESHOLD AIRBAG SUPPLEMENTARY RESTRAINT SYSTEM (SRS)
+DRIVER AND FRONT PASSENGER DUAL-STAGE, DUAL-THRESHOLD AIRBAG SUPPLEMENTARY RESTRAINT SYSTEM (SRS)

 Dual-stage airbags for the driver and front passenger are designed to provide protection for the head and chest during a moderate to severe front collision, while simultaneously helping to reduce injuries.
-They do both through the use of a dual-stage, dual-threshold airbag technology.
+The airbags do both through the use of a dual-stage, dual-threshold airbag technology.
 Each airbag inflator has two stages.
-During a severe collision both stages fire at the same time to provide immediate inflation of the airbag.
-But during a moderate collision the igniters fire in sequence, slowing the deployment rate of the airbags.
+During a severe collision both stages fire simultaneously to provide immediate airbag inflation.
+Yet, during a moderate collision the igniters fire in sequence, slowing the deployment rate of the airbags.

-Besides the severity of the collision, the modules interpret a signal from the seat belt buckle switch that indicates whether the occupants are wearing their seat belts.
+Besides monitoring the severity of the collision, the airbag modules interpret a signal from the seat belt buckle switch that indicates if the occupants are wearing seat belts.

-- If the front passengers are wearing their seat belts, the airbags will inflate at a slightly higher threshold.
+- If front passengers are wearing seat belts, the airbags will inflate at a slightly higher threshold.

 DRIVER'S AND FRONT PASSENGER'S SIDE AIRBAGS WITH FRONT PASSENGER OCCUPANT POSITION DETECTION SYSTEM (OPDS)